Colorful musical mash-up 'Moulin Rouge' comes to life on stage at Hollywood's Pantages Theatre

-HOLLYWOOD (KABC) -- Baz Luhrmann's iconic 2001 film, "Moulin Rouge," now comes to life on stage at the Pantages Theatre.
-The musical mash-up celebrates the same core tenets of the movie: Truth, Beauty, Freedom, and - above all - Love.
+The musical mash-up celebrates the same core tenets of the movie: Truth, beauty, freedom and - above all - love.
 The cast is thrilled to bring this colorful collaboration to Los Angeles.

 "I love L.A. theater audiences," said actor Austin Durant.
 "I'm excited to share this show with them.
 It's pretty spectacular."